christianbaun/task-distributor/README.md

 multiple worker nodes in parallel.
 POV-Ray supports to calculate just a part of the final image (a limited number of rows).

+A lot of information about Task-Distributor provides the paper [Parallel image computation in clusters with task-distributor](wiki/documents/Parallel_image_computation_in_clusters_with_task_distributor_SpringerPlus_2016.pdf). *Christian Baun*.
+SpringerPlus 2016 5:632 ([source](http://springerplus.springeropen.com/articles/10.1186/s40064-016-2254-x))

 ## Synopsis

-task-distributor-master.sh -n nodes -x width -y height -p path
+`task-distributor-master.sh -n nodes -x width -y height -p path`

 ## Requirements